Possible problems and pitfalls

 If you leave without giving notice, you will be liable for paying rent up to the date the notice period should have expired.
 In any event, it is always sensible to speak to your landlord or letting agent when you are thinking about leaving the property.

-The landlord is not legally allowed at the end of tenancy on the tenant within the fixed term period unless there is a break clause, or the tenant has breached the conditions of their tenancy agreement.
+The landlord is not legally allowed to serve notice if the tenant within the fixed term period unless there is a break clause, or the tenant has breached the conditions of their tenancy agreement.

 Deposits and disputes